-As far as I am aware, Dunlop Conveyor Belting were the first major manufacturer of conveyor belts to achieve REACH compliance.
-Sadly, many European conveyor belt manufacturers have chosen to ignore the legal requirements of REACH either completely or at least partially because of the impact on production costs.
+As far as I am aware, Dunlop Conveyor Belting was the first major manufacturer of conveyor belts to achieve REACH compliance.
+Sadly, many European conveyor belt manufacturers have chosen to ignore the legal requirements of REACH, either completely or at least partially because of the impact on production costs.

-What is most worrying is that most belts used in Europe nowadays are imported, so it is virtually impossible to know how much SVHC and POPs such belts contain.
-Manufacturers located outside EU member states and the UK are not subject to REACH regulations or even to EU regulation concerning the use of POPs.
+What worries me most of all is that the majority of belt used in Europe nowadays is imported so it is virtually impossible to know how much SVHC and Persistent Organic Pollutants (POPs) such belts contain.
+Manufacturers located outside of

+EU member states and the UK are not subject to REACH regulations or even to EU regulation concerning the use of Persistent Organic Pollutants.
 This means that they are free to use unregulated raw materials even though those same materials may be entirely prohibited or at least have strict usage limitations within Europe.

 What can you do?

-The answer is to always ask for written confirmation from the manufacturer or supplier of the belt you are buying that it has been produced in compliance with REACH EC 1907/2006 regulations.
+ANSWER: Always ask for written confirmation from the manufacturer or supplier of the belt you are buying that it has been produced in compliance with REACH EC 1907/2006 regulations.
 It really is as simple as that.